-We are delighted to invite you to our Quantum Breakfast series in Luxembourg
+We are delighted to invite you to our Quantum breakfast series in Luxembourg

-This is a unique small-group forum exploring the latest advances, foresight and strategic opportunities in quantum technology.
+Small-group forum exploring the latest advances, foresight and strategic opportunities in quantum technology.
 This series of exclusives event will bring together renowned international speakers, including

 - venture capitalists,

-- experts in quantum algorithms, and
+- experts in quantum algorithms,

 - leaders in quantum cybersecurity.